-Beyond the next twelve months, our primary capital requirements are to fund our operations, including research and development, personnel, regulatory, and other clinical trial costs related to development of our lead drug candidate, CNM-Au8®; and general and administrative costs to support our drug development and pre-commercial activities in advance of receiving regulatory approval for our drug candidates.
+Beyond the next twelve months, our primary capital requirements are to fund our operations, including research and development, personnel, regulatory, and other clinical trial costs related to development of our lead drug candidate, CNM-Au8; and general and administrative costs to support our drug development activities in advance of receiving regulatory approval for our drug candidates.
 Additional funds may be spent to initiate new clinical trials, at our discretion.
-Known obligations beyond the next twelve months include \$0.1 million and \$6.9 million of payments under finance and operating lease obligations, respectively; and interest and principal repayment of notes payable of \$24.0 million.
+Known obligations beyond the next twelve months include \$27,000 and \$7.5 million of payments under finance and operating lease obligations, respectively; and interest and principal repayment of notes payable of \$23.2 million.
+We expect to meet our long-term liquidity requirements primarily through equity financing, debt financing, or other capital sources.